-Note: To change the search engine, click Safari, click Preferences, click the Search tab, click the Search engine , and then click the search engine you prefer: Google, Yahoo!, Bing, or DuckDuckGo.
+In the menu bar, click Safari and then click Preferences to open Safari's preferences.
+Click the Search tab, click the Search engine, and then click the search engine you prefer: Google, Yahoo, Bing, or DuckDuckGo.

 Download a File

 Some websites make files available for you to open on your Mac.
 To use these files, you can download them to your Mac using Safari.
 Saving data from the Internet to your computer is called downloading.
 For certain types of files, Safari may display the content right away instead of letting you download it.
 This happens for files such as text documents and PDF files.
 In any case, to use a file from a website, you must have an application designed to work with that particular file type.
 For example, if the file is an Excel workbook, you need either Excel for the Mac or a compatible program.